Bug report #11182

 |Pull Request or Patch supplied:||No||Resolution:||worksforme|

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||19495|

 Affected function: under Layer Properties --> Style --> Graduated --> Expression

 Issue: writing an expression that divides values in two separate columns (type: int; length: 10) of an ESRI SHP file results in incorrect value (0).
 Addition, subtraction, and multiplication all work as expected and produce sensible results.

 Expected behaviour: when dividing two integer values, the result should be promoted to a real value.

 The Expression editor is non-functional in its present state.

-#3 Updated by Jürgen Fischer almost 6 years ago
+#3 Updated by Jürgen Fischer about 6 years ago